Business Plan Metro

 Sources of information

-If there are too many competitors for you to know them individually you must determine the total number of competitors and try to pinpoint the ones presenting the biggest threat to your own existence.
+If there are too many competitors for you to know them each individually, you must determine the total number of competitors and try to pinpoint the ones presenting the biggest threat to your own existence.

 Cooperation